HappyLife2/HappyLife2/README.md

 - 👋 Hi, I’m @HappyLife2
 - 👀 I’m interested in ...
 Web Development, Machine Learning, and Games Development.
 - 🌱 I’m currently learning ...
-Games Development
+Software Development
 - 💞️ I’m looking to collaborate on ...
 Anything I can help with
 - 📫 How to reach me ...
 Email me: Jehad.Altoutou@gmail.com